Generic Name: levonorgestrel

 Can I have an MRI with Liletta in place?

 Liletta is MR Safe.
-It is safe to have an MRI following Liletta insertion.
+It is safe to have an MRI following Liletta placement.

 What are the possible side effects of Liletta?